 Stock-based compensation awards granted to executives, employees, and non-employee directors are measured at fair value and recognized as an expense.
-For awards with service conditions only, the Company recognizes compensation expense on a straight-line basis over the requisite service period based on the closing market price of the Company's common stock at the grant date.
-For awards with service and performance conditions, the Company recognizes compensation expense based on the closing market price of the Company's common stock at the grant date using the graded vesting method over the requisite service period.
+For awards with service conditions only, the Company recognizes compensation expense on a graded vesting basis over the requisite service period for each separately vesting tranche of the award based on the closing market price of the Company's common stock at the grant date.
+For awards with service and performance conditions, the Company recognizes compensation expense based on the closing market price of the Company's common stock at the grant date using the straight-line method over the requisite service period.
 Estimates of compensation expense for an award with performance conditions are based on the probable outcome of the performance conditions.
 The cumulative effect of changes in the probability outcomes are recorded in the period in which the changes occur.
 For awards with market-based conditions ("MRSUs"), the Company uses a Monte Carlo simulation model to estimate the grant-date fair value.
 The fair value related to market-based awards is recorded as compensation expense using the graded vesting method regardless of whether the market condition is achieved or not.
 The Company has elected to account for forfeitures as they occur to determine the amount of compensation expense to be recognized each period.
-See also Note 19 - Management Incentive Plans in the notes to the consolidated financial statements.
+See also Note 16 - Management Incentive Plans for further information.